opengeospatial/omsf-profile/README.md

 feature structure and property types have been intentionally chosen to be easily encodable as simple features according to the requirements of the GML Simple Features Profile version 2.0 ([OGC Document 10-100r3](http://portal.opengeospatial.org/files/?artifact_id=42729).

-This profile contains implementation model classes only for the following O&M Core and Specialized Observation UML classes:
+The OMSF contains implementation model classes for the following O&M Core and Specialized Observation UML classes:

 O&M v2.0 class | OGC name | OMSF feature|
 ---------------|----------|-------------------|